yiphei/yif-AI/future_attention_transformer/README.md

 \end{aligned}
 $$

 Now, the masked part $A_{masked}$ contains good signal on the affinities between present and future tokens.
-Presumably, the model could improve next token prediction by leveraging these affinities in its computations.
-Since the masked part can't be directly used, the model can instead predict the masked part, and these predictions can be optimized with the true masked values via a new "future loss".
+Presumably, the model could improve prediction performance by leveraging these affinities in its computations.
+Since the masked part can't be directly used, the model can instead predict the masked part and then use it.
+Then, these predictions can be optimized against the true masked values with a new "future loss".
 In the figure below, for instance, the model can predict the affinity of each token to the next two tokens (the blue squares) while the rest is masked away (the red squares).

 <div align="center">
   <img src="assets/future_mask.svg" alt="sdasd" width="400">